Konstantinanin/LLM_evaluator/README.md

 **Evaluation Dimensions**

-This framework scores model outputs on nine core metrics:
+This framework scores model outputs on 8 core metrics:

-Metric	Description

-grounding faithfulness:	How much of the answer matches the retrieved facts
+1. grounding faithfulness:	How much of the answer matches the retrieved facts

-completeness: How much of the expected information is included - regardless correctness
+2. How much of the expected information is included - regardless correctness

-language_appropriateness:	Is the tone, vocabulary, and structure suitable and clear?
+3. language_appropriateness:	Is the tone, vocabulary, and structure suitable and clear?

-contradiction: Does the answer contradict the retrieved sources?
+4. contradiction: Does the answer contradict the retrieved sources?

-policy_safety:	Is it aligned with ethical & safety policies?
+5. policy_safety:	Is it aligned with ethical & safety policies?

-task_completion: Did the assistant do what was asked?
+6. task_completion: Did the assistant do what was asked?

-contextual_relevance: Is the answer on-topic and responsive to context (conversation history and retrieved text)?
+7. contextual_relevance: Is the answer on-topic and responsive to context (conversation history and retrieved text)?

-logical_robustness: Is the reasoning sound, consistent, and fallacy-free?
+8. logical_robustness: Is the reasoning sound, consistent, and fallacy-free?

 Each metric is scored from 1 (poor) to 5 (excellent).